 Early Head Start & State Child Care Programs

 For infants ages 12-17 month and toddlers ages 18-36 month NCS operates two General Child Care and Development Programs in Arcata and Crescent City for Early Head Start and State income eligible families with a need for child care.
 The Infant Toddler Centers operate Monday through Friday 9 hours per day year round.
-A daily family service fee may apply depending on family income. (see Family Fee Schedule )
+A monthly family service fee may apply depending on family income. (see Family Fee Schedule )

 Programs develop partnerships with children’s families to connect children’s experiences in the Infant Toddler Program.
 These partnerships are the cornerstone of culturally sensitive care.
-In addition to the child care services, the an Early Head Start Family Worker provides comprehensive Early Head Start Services to enrolled families.
+In addition to the child care services, an Early Head Start Family Worker provides comprehensive Early Head Start Services to enrolled families.

 Early Head Start Center Based Preschool

 EHS Center Based Preschools located in Fortuna, Eureka, and Mckinleyville offer preschool 6 hours a day 4 days a week for children age 18 months to 3 years of age.
 Home Base services are offered in the summer months.
 Preschool child development services include individualized curriculum to support school readiness.
 Teachers also engage families to provide family support services.